WHY McGINNISS HIMMEL?

 All three methods of distributing insurance policies have their advantages and disadvantages.
 Obviously, I have a favorite but it’s ultimately up to you to decide which way best fits your needs.

 P.S.
-Many direct writing insurance companies have recently also started running insurance AGENCIES within their direct writing chanel.
+Many direct writing insurance companies have recently also started running insurance AGENCIES within their direct writing channel.
 For example GEICO, a direct writer of auto insurance, does not have a homeowners insurance product for Florida.
 As a result, they have partnered with a few homeowners insurance companies to be their agent and sell policies FOR those other companies THROUGH their GEICO distribution model.
 So when you call and speak to a GEICO rep about your car insurance, you’re talking to them as a company representative employed by GEICO.
 When someone gives you a homeowners quote, you’re actually speaking to an insurance agent who is helping you get an insurance policy through another company.

 Similarly, many ‘captive’ insurance agencies are now a hybrid of captive and independent.
 Allstate, for example, only allows their agents to sell Allstate car insurance, but their Florida agencies can be independents for home insurance.

 One of the first questions we usually get asked after explaining all of this is, “Why do so many companies choose to use an agent vs just all of them going direct?”
 And it’s a great question with lots of reasons.